gmarti-web/gmarti-web.github.io/_pages/azure-web-app-with-terraform.md

 ## Project narrative

 For my PTW310 portfolio project, I created an instructional document in a Docs-as-Code environment.
-I originally planned to create an in-depth blog-style tutorial, like other tutorials you see on Medium or other software source documentation.
-In the end, I was successful.
+I wanted it to be an in-depth blog-style tutorial, like other tutorials you see on Medium or other software source documentation.

-I created an end-to-end instructional guide for a cloud-based product.
+My project is an end-to-end instructional guide for a cloud-based product.
 I wrote the entire deliverable in Markdown and HTML.
 I used GitHub as my deliverable's version control system.
-And I deployed my content to a web app with GitHub Actions, an industry-standard continuous integration/continuous deployment (CI/CD) tool.
+Then I deployed my content to a web app with GitHub Actions, an industry-standard continuous integration/continuous deployment (CI/CD) tool.